 “The risks from acquiring and being infected with the COVID-19 virus far outweigh the risks from a reaction to one of the vaccines if the patient has a history of using dermal fillers.
 Similarly, patients who have had the vaccine should not stop from getting facial fillers in the future.

 At Meyer Clinic, we advise our patients that they should not have either dermal fillers or Profhilo® in the two weeks’ before of four weeks’ after their COVID-19 vaccination.

 However, a word of warning from Dr Meyer…

-“It’s really important that patients do a lot of research on the practitioner they are going to see for this procedure.
-This is a highly-skilled aesthetic treatment and should only be administered by a regulated health professional, someone who is an expert in both the injection of dermal fillers and management of complications arising from them.”
+“It’s really important that patients do a lot of research on the practitioner they are going to see for dermal fillers, Profhilo® and, indeed, anti-wrinkle injections.
+These are highly-skilled aesthetic treatment and should only be administered by a regulated health professional, someone who is an expert in both the injection of dermal fillers and management of complications arising from them.”

 If you have any concerns about this issue, Dr Meyer is happy to advise.
 Book in for an online consultation with her on 01243 771455 or email email@example.com